MED0001157212 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 A suitable candidate for rhinoplasty is typically an individual who has specific concerns about the appearance or functionality of their nose.

-Individuals dissatisfied with their noses’ size, shape, symmetry, or proportion may consider rhinoplasty to improve their appearance.
-Common aesthetic concerns include a hump on the nasal bridge, a bulbous or drooping nasal tip, wide nostrils, or a deviated septum.
+Individuals dissatisfied with their noses’ size, shape, symmetry, or proportion may consider a rhinoplasty to align their appearance with their desires.
+Common aesthetic concerns include a hump on the nasal bridge, a bulbous or drooping nasal tip, or wide nostrils.

-Rhinoplasty can also be performed to address functional problems that affect breathing.
-Examples include a deviated septum (the partition between the nostrils), nasal valve collapse, or structural abnormalities obstructing airflow.
+As stated, a rhinoplasty can also be performed to address functional problems.
+An individual with a deviated septum (the partition between the nostrils), nasal valve collapse, or structural abnormalities obstructing airflow could also be a suitable candidate for rhinoplasty.

-Candidates should be in good general health to undergo surgery and anaesthesia.
-They should disclose their medical history to the surgeon, including any pre-existing conditions, medications, or allergies.
+Additionally, candidates should be in good general health to undergo surgery and anaesthesia.
+As is common practice any patients considering having surgery performed are expected to disclose their medical history to their surgeon, including any pre-existing conditions, medications, or allergies.

-Candidates need to have realistic expectations about the potential outcomes of rhinoplasty.
-While the procedure can be tailored to achieve each patient’s desired results, it may not achieve a ‘perfect’ or identical nose.
-A thorough consultation with the surgeon can help set realistic goals and determine the feasibility of desired changes.
+To ensure that the candidate’s well-being is prioritised, it is required that they have realistic expectations about the potential outcomes of a rhinoplasty.
+It is always important to note that while the procedure can be tailored to achieve each patient’s desired results, it may not achieve a ‘perfect’ or identical nose.
+A thorough consultation with the surgeon can aid in setting realistic goals by determining the feasibility of the desired changes.

-Undergoing any cosmetic procedure requires psychological readiness and emotional stability.
-It’s essential to clearly understand the motivations behind seeking rhinoplasty.
+Another factor to consider is that undergoing any cosmetic procedure requires a level of psychological readiness and emotional stability.
+It is essential for any surgeon to clearly understand the motivations behind seeking rhinoplasty to further prioritise patient well-being.

 A guide to the recovery and results of a rhinoplasty